Conor Woodman: Television

 In 2009, Woodman presented the Channel 4 travel and adventure series Around the World in 80 Trades.
-The 4-part series is based on his book, The Adventure Capitalist.
+The four-part series is based on his book The Adventure Capitalist.

-From 2012 to 2014, Woodman hosted two seasons of the National Geographic Channel show Scam City, in which he travels to various popular cities around the globe and reveals the darker side of tourism.
+From 2012 to 2014, Woodman hosted two series of the National Geographic Channel show Scam City, in which he travels to various popular cities around the globe and reveals the darker side of tourism.
 Scam City was nominated for a Broadcast Digital Award in 2014 and in 2015 for Best Factual Series at the Canadian Screen Awards.

 Woodman presented two-part ITV series Hunting the Doorstep Conmen in 2013.
 In October, he presented Exposure: Britain's Booming Cannabis Business for ITV, part of the channel's award-winning Exposure strand.

 In 2015, Woodman reported on three episodes of BBC1's flagship consumer affairs show Watchdog.

 In August 2016, it was announced that Woodman would host an eight-part series for Channel 4 and History Channel Canada entitled Hunting Nazi Treasure.
 The first season aired on History Channel Canada in October 2017.
 He appeared alongside The Monuments Men Foundation's Robert M. Edsel in the program which ended in 2018.